National Tribal Water Council

 Advocate for rulemaking, research, and education actions, with attention to inclusion of tribal lifeways.

-Develop and host informal tribal workshop series on PFAS issues.
+Develop and host tribal webinars / workshops on PFAS issues.